An AI-powered command-line toolbelt I built for myself

 f.write(format_results(insights))

-PythonHere’s a practical example – a command that summarizes RSS feeds using AI:
+A real example – a command that summarizes recent posts from any RSS feed:

 from augments.lib.llm import OllamaClient